ARTICLE Libby Schultz IMAGE Abodo/Stuart MacKenzie

 If you plan to live in your house for the next 10 years or so, it’s important to factor in the ongoing maintenance costs.

-BRANZ notes that most cladding materials – including timber, painted steel, fibre-cement or plaster – will need repainting about every 10 years.
-Clay and concrete bricks will last for longer, at 35-40 years; while some products don’t need painting at all (such as PVC weatherboard, or unpainted red cedar).
+Most cladding materials – including timber, painted steel, fibre-cement or plaster – will need repainting about every 10 years.
+Clay and concrete bricks will last for longer, at 35-40 years, while some products don’t need painting at all (such as PVC weatherboard, or unpainted red cedar).

 And there can be more to maintenance than just re-painting.
 Some cladding systems incorporate functional components – such as drained and vented cavity drainage outlets – that need to be checked and maintained.

-Fortunately, your builder or cladding contractor is obliged to help out.
-Under new consumer protection measures (applying to all cladding work completed since 1 January 2015), your contractor must provide information on the maintenance requirements for your new cladding.
+Fortunately, your builder or cladding contractor should help out.
+Ask your contractor for information on the maintenance requirements for your new cladding.

-As BRANZ explains: “The responsibility for house maintenance lies with the homeowner, but the designer and builder must ensure that the owner is aware of their responsibilities and of the consequences if maintenance is not carried out.”
+House maintenance of course falls to the homeowner, but the designer and builder should ensure that the owner is aware of their responsibilities and of the consequences if maintenance is not carried out.

 Will there be extra costs when I reclad?